PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 ***How it works:***

-Select several orders, choose the new order status in the pop-in then validate it to update the status on the orders.
+Select several orders, choose the new order status in the pop-in then validate it to update the orders' status.

 &nbsp;